-Brecel & Bingham beaten at Scottish Open
+Brecel and Bingham beaten at Scottish Open

 Former world champion Stuart Bingham also suffered a shock defeat in Edinburgh, beaten 4-3 by Zak Surety.

-John Higgins, three times a beaten finalist - including 2021, defeated Anthony Hamilton 4-2.
+John Higgins, three times a beaten finalist - including in 2021 - defeated Anthony Hamilton 4-2.

-World number one Ronne O'Sullivan cruised through with a 4-0 win against Bai Langning, while Judd Trump, Mark Allen and Mark Williams progressed comfortably.
+World number one Ronnie O'Sullivan cruised through with a 4-0 win against Bai Langning, while Judd Trump, Mark Allen and Mark Williams progressed comfortably.

 Sign up to My Sport to follow snooker news on the BBC app.